top of page

 Another reason to consider investing in the Watches of Switzerland Group is its branded jewelry business.
 The global luxury jewelry market has been shifting towards branded jewelry, with the market share of branded jewelry compared to non-branded jewelry increasing from 17% in 2019 to 25% in 2023, and it is expected to reach 34% by 2027.
 Luxury branded jewelry typically has a higher average selling price and purchase frequency, along with higher levels of self-purchase, making it less promotional and less cyclical than non-branded jewelry.
 Management has identified this as a significant growth area for the Group moving forward, where they can leverage their expertise gained in luxury watches to expand into the luxury branded jewelry sector.
 To boost this part of their business, the Watches of Switzerland Group has acquired Roberto Coin Inc., a globally renowned brand with a particularly strong presence in the North American market, where it is the sixth largest luxury jewelry brand.

-Black Friday Special Offers on Seeking Alpha (Nov 18 - Dec 5):
+Black Friday Special Offers on Seeking Alpha (Nov 18 - Dec 11):

-For those serious about investing, now is the perfect time to upgrade your tools with these exclusive discounts.
+For those serious about investing, now is the perfect time to upgrade your tools with these exclusive discounts - available only through these links.
 Choose the offer that suits you best:

-1. Seeking Alpha Premium: Access comprehensive financial data, transcripts, market news, and more.
+1. Seeking Alpha Premium: Gain access to comprehensive financial data, expert analyses, market news, transcripts, and more to make informed investment decisions.

 Black Friday Price: $209/year (originally $299) + 7-day free trial.